benoitpas/aoc-2019-haskell/README.md

 # Day 9
 The IntCode interpreter is back !
 I started by changing it to handle long integer, which in Haskell is very easy, it was just about replacing 'Int' by 'Integer'.
 I introduced a type for the interpreter memory to make the code more dry.

+Then I changed the memory type from Array to a Map to handle memory addresses which are outside of the initial memory.
+It would have been possible to keep using an array and grow it when needed.
+Instead I choose a map as with there is easier to manage.
+In contrast, with an array when the size grows I would have had to make it bigger.
+The issue with the map is that for 'continuous' memory it uses more than double the memory compared to an array as we need to store the index as well.